 Look at your website through the eyes of your crazed self looking for answers.
 Make what they’re looking for easy to find and always be upgrading your user experience to make a professional first impression.

-There are multiple ways to conduct your SEO strategy.
+There are multiple ways to conduct your SEO online strategy.
 Many go for the easy grab and some even play the long game.
 The answer is all in finding the right balance between the two to sustain your site and get a solid SEO ranking.